Timescales, costs and FAQs

 In order to receive custom data from us, you must be able to comply with the Agreement for the Supply of Information Services.
 This agreement incorporates conditions which enable us to fulfill our obligations under the Data Protection Act 1998.

 We are funded by subscriptions from HE providers who provide us with raw data.
-We are committed to providing value for money to these providers; by charging for our bespoke data service we are able to keep subscription levels low.
+We are committed to providing value for money to these providers and keeping their subscription levels low.